What is superannuation?

 Please note, this article covers the minimum Superannuation Guarantee.
 Some Awards and Agreements may provide for a higher rate of super, or for it to be paid when you earn less per month.
 For advice, get in touch with us!

 Are you eligible for super contributions?

-As of July 1, 2022, your employer MUST be making contributions to your super, no matter how much you earn.
+As of July 1, 2023, your employer MUST be making contributions to your super of at least 11%, no matter how much you earn.
 There is an exception when:

 You're under 18, at which point you need to work more than 30 hours in a week to be eligible to earn super.

 Superannuation is important as it makes up a large part of your income once you retire.
 This is why its always a good idea to keep an eye out for wage-theft in the form of stolen super.